-Prices start at around £14,500 for the base model most will choose - or from around £20,000 for the XLV version.
-Looking at the standard variant, this means a Tivoli can easily undercut a rival Nissan Juke, which starts at around £15,200 - and it's much better equipped.
-Do remember though if you're making that comparison that you're not really comparing like with like, the Nissan getting a 95PS engine, fully 30PS down on the SsangYong's petrol powerplant.
-Even stepping up to the next engine up in the Juke range, the 1.2 with 115PS, doesn't bring power equality with the Tivoli, and Nissan wants over £17,000 for the cheapest one of these.
-Suddenly you begin to see why SsangYong are so bullish about making huge gains in sales.
+Prices start at around £14,000 for the base 1.2 GDi-T 'EX' model many will choose - or from around £17,000 for the plusher 'Ventura' version.
+Looking at the standard variant, this means a Tivoli can easily undercut a rival Nissan Juke, which starts at around £17,500 - and a Tivoli is far much better equipped.
+Do remember though, if you're making that comparison that you're not really comparing like with like, the Nissan getting a 115PS engine, 13PS down on the SsangYong's base petrol powerplant.
+Suddenly you begin to see why Ssangyong are so bullish about making huge gains in sales.

 All Tivoli models get cruise control, electric windows, remote central locking, smart steering, a DAB Radio with iPod & Bluetooth connectivity, manual air conditioning, 6 airbags and electronic safety features including Front Collision Warning (FCW), Lane Departure Warning (LDW), Automatic Emergency Breaking (AEB), Lane Keeping Assist (LKA), Traffic Sign Recognition (TSR), Front Vehicle Start Alert (FVSA), Driver Attention Alert (DAA), Emergency Stop System (ESS), Safety Distance Alert (SDA).